tecnologiaequidade/tecnologiaequidade.github.io/content/english/counselors/gabriela-agustini.md

 weight: 5
 type: person
 role: counselor
+alt: "Gabriela Agustini smiling.
+There are buildings in the background and a cloudy sky"
 ---

-Gabriela Agustini é fundadora e diretora-executiva do Olabi - organização focada em estimular o uso de tecnologias para transformação social.
-Gabriela é também professora de cultura e tecnologia na Universidade Candido Mendes, curadora do Colaboramerica e membro do conselho do Global Innovation Gathering.
-Gabriela é coorganizadora da coletânea “De Baixo para Cima” (ed Aeroplano) e foi consultora da UNESCO na área de inovação e criatividade.
+Gabriela Agustini is founder and executive director of Olabi - an organization focused on stimulating the use of technologies for social transformation.
+Gabriela is also a professor of culture and technology at Candido Mendes University, curator of Colaboramerica and board member of Global Innovation Gathering.
+Gabriela is a co-organizer of the collection "De Baixo para Cima" (Publ.
+Aeroplano) and was a UNESCO consultant in the area of innovation and creativity.